pnkfelix/pnkfx-blog/source/_posts/2019-11-18-rust-bug-minimization-patterns.markdown

 So now we've reduced all three methods to pretty simple bodies; we had to add a fourth method (`mapcell_map`) in the process; but that method was always there all along as part of the puzzle.
-Iwt had just been waiting for us in the upstream `tock-cells` crate.
+It had just been waiting for us in the upstream `tock-cells` crate.

 Furthermore, we can apply ["ret-elimination"][] to `mapcell_map`, both on the `fn mapcell_map` itself,